Freaky/fast_find/README.md

 # FastFind

-`FastFind` is a multi-threaded alternative to the standard `Find` module, offering increased performance on Rubies which can run `Dir#entries` and `File#lstat` calls concurrently (i.e. JRuby).
+`FastFind` is a multi-threaded alternative to the standard `Find` module, offering increased performance on Rubies which can run `Dir#children` and `File#lstat` calls concurrently (i.e. JRuby).

-While it can operate as a drop-in replacement for `Find`, it's best used with a two-argument block which also yields the `File::Stat` object associated with each yielded path.
++FastFind+ has a slightly different API and cannot be used as a drop-in replacement.

 ## Installation